Adjunct Professor of Entrepreneurship

 Waverly Deutsch teaches the Global New Venture Challenge class for Chicago Booth’s Executive MBA program.
 She has been a full-time coach for the annual New Venture Challenge, the #1 rated academic entrepreneurship accelerator, since 2002.
 Waverly Deutsch created Building the New Venture – a unique course on entrepreneurial execution, and taught it for 15 years.
 In 2004, she was awarded the 2004 USASBE Innovative Teaching Pedagogy for the YourCo simulation game, which allows students to develop and run a mock business through all phases of operation.
 She created this game to parallel the Building a New Venture course and to add experiential learning to the process, leveraging techniques from statistics and the game Dungeons and Dragons.
-She also won the Innovative Method of Teaching Entrepreneurship Award from the U.S. Association for Small Business.
-Deutsch has also been a full-time coach for the annual New Venture Challenge business plan competition since 2002.
+Deutsch has been a full-time coach for the annual New Venture Challenge competition since 2002.
 In 2012 she became one of the faculty coaches for the companies in the Polsky Center Summer Accelerator Program.
 From 2006 to 2009, in conjunction with the University of Chicago’s Collegiate Scholars Program, Deutsch pioneered and taught an intensive summer seminar entitled Elements of Entrepreneurship in which promising high school students from the Chicago Public School Systems turned an idea into a business plan in two weeks.
 In 2015, Deutsch was honored with the Phoenix Faculty award for her contributions to the Booth student community beyond the classroom.

 Deutsch’s research focuses on the execution issues entrepreneurs face as they grow their businesses, especially marketing, sales, operations and team building and is featured quarterly in the Chicago Booth Review.

 Deutsch earned a bachelor's degree in computer science from the University of Pittsburgh in 1985.
 She received a master's degree in 1989 and a PhD in theater history in 1992 from Tufts University.